 The type of interface.
-For a list of supported interfaces and detailed syntax, see interfaces <interface> ip pim on page 21.
+For a list of supported interfaces and detailed syntax, see interfaces <interface> ip pim on page 18

 The PIM-DM State Refresh origination interval, in seconds.
-The range is 1 to 100.
-The default is 60.
+The interval ranges from 1 to 100.
+The default interval is 60.